AMPnet/auditor-node/doc/scripting-api.md

 Provides support for making blocking HTTP calls from the auditing scripts.
 Request and response bodies are always of `String` type, and the default request content type is `application/json` if request body is provided.
 This content type can be changed by specifying the `Content-Type` header value.
-Object name: `HttpClient`
+Static object name: `HttpClient`

 ###### Fields

-No fields are readable.
+There are no readable fields.

 ###### Methods